 When getting close to the edges to cut the tiles, we always wait to cut the tiles until we are actually setting them, to ensure accuracy and then do a handful at a time because I am throwing them all up on the wall within minutes while Jamie is cutting more.
 Use a tile pen, and mark the spots on the tile where you need the clean-cut lines.

 Tip: Always make sure to use your level periodically to ensure each row is straight.

 We have a love/hate relationship with grout.
 It makes us so mad but so happy at the same time. ha!
 It’s so much fun to watch your project look complete by my-lanta…it takes about five washes to get those babies clean!

 Just like mortar, there is a ton of different grout options as well.
-Mercury recommends using a sanded grout for these tiles.
+Mercury recommends using a sanded grout for these fish scale tiles.
 The recommended type with 1/8″ or larger grout lines.
 Before you begin, make sure that your mortar and tile has had long enough to dry and set before grouting.
 If not, you increase the chance of your tiles shifting, which would be really bad.

 Tip: Let the tile dry for 24 hours before grouting